 If you want to pursue a career as a network administrator and don't know where to begin, here's your guide to salaries, job markets, skills and common interview questions in the field.

-Computer networking is at the heart of every business, home, and life.
-With the rise of artificial intelligence (AI), machine learning, Internet of Things (IoT) devices, blockchain technology, and advanced analytics, networking is evolving faster than ever.
+Computer networking is at the heart of every business, home and life.
+With the rise of artificial intelligence, machine learning, Internet of Things devices, blockchain technology and advanced analytics, networking is evolving faster than ever.

-Networking is one of the most underrated revolutions in technology, often overshadowed by higher-profile enterprise technologies, according to a recent Deloitte Insights article, Connectivity of tomorrow.
+Networking is one of the most underrated revolutions in technology, often overshadowed by higher-profile enterprise technologies, according to a 2019 Deloitte Insights article, Connectivity of tomorrow.

 SEE: 20 quick tips to make Linux networking easier (free PDF) (TechRepublic)

-With four out of five IT professionals believing digital transformation is necessary for business survival, businesses will need reliable networks to conduct such projects.
+With 54% of organizations believing digital transformation is a priority, businesses will need reliable networks to conduct such projects.
 However, organizations must have the staff to support these networks.

-As one of the 13 most in-demand tech jobs in 2019, according to CIO, network administrators are sought-after careers in the tech world.
-Network administrators (net admins) coordinate, operate, implement, and troubleshoot network hardware and software for an organization.
+As one of the 10 most in-demand tech jobs in 2021, according to CIO, network administrators are sought-after careers in the tech world.
+Network administrators (net admins) coordinate, operate, implement and troubleshoot network hardware and software for an organization.

 To help anyone who is interested in launching a career in network administration, we compiled the most important details and resources.
 This article will be updated on a regular basis and is also available as a download, Cheat sheet: How to become a network administrator (free PDF).

 What does a network administrator do?